Nikolaos Loudovikos: Thought

 Loudovikos has proposed the term 'Existential Correlation', in order to explain the way Ancient Greek Philosophy came to dialogue with Early Christian thought.
 See his Unseen Harmony: A Metaphysical History of Ancient Greek Philosophy, Armos, Athens, 2021.
 By this he means a new way of an existential association of Ancient Philosophy with Christian Theology, which goes beyond the History of terms.
-In other works, he has proposed terms such as: 'Intermeaningfulness', by putting in dialogue Wittgenstein with Gregory Palamas and Thomas Aquinas; 'Inter-hypostatic Syn-energy', by putting in dialogue Gregory Palamas with moderm personalism; 'Self-catholicization', by putting in dialogue the Evagrian tradition with modern transcendental subjectivism, in his Analogical Identities: The Creation of the Christian Self.
+In other works, he has proposed terms such as: 'Intermeaningfulness', by putting in dialogue Wittgenstein with Gregory Palamas and Thomas Aquinas; 'Inter-hypostatic Syn-energy', by putting in dialogue Gregory Palamas with modern personalism; 'Self-catholicization', by putting in dialogue the Evagrian tradition with modern transcendental subjectivism, in his Analogical Identities: The Creation of the Christian Self.
 Vol. 2: Intermeaningfulness: Self-catholicization, Meta-narcissism and Christian Theology (Studia Traditionis Theologiae) (English, Ancient Greek and Latin Edition), Brepols Publishers; Multilingual Edition, Belgium, 2024.
 His overall proposal is the concept of 'Analogical Identity', in the two volumes that bear this title, in order to show a new understanding of Analogy, never tried before, and coming mainly from the Greek Patristic Tradition, while some Western Theological trends seem also to be very close: it is the 'Analogy of Energy/Syn-ergy/Dialogue'.
 Another concept proposed, is the term 'Inter-linguality', in his book Church in the Making, above, where Wittgenstein is put in dialogue with Maximus the Confessor's ecclesiological understanding of language.